alesky78/JCalendar/README.md

 Many thanks to theodorcostache that implemented the first version and put a lot of good ideas on its implementation (that can be found here https://github.com/theodorcostache/java-swing-calendar).
 But that was a demo with several limitation like:
- - not supported in the UI event with multiple days
+ - not supported in the UI event with multiple days! (event longer then 1 doy is show as one-day event)
  - not present a injectable standard model class like in the standard swing component
  - the listener was managed at high level classes and the model was not always involved
+ - the state of the components was stored in singletor with potential memory leak during the dispose of the component becouse you have to clean the memory manually

+in this implementation all this issues are solved and a more clear structure has be defined

 ## How to use
 this is a short introduction, doesn't intend to give a full details on the way how to use it, but in the test package you will find the class JCalendarDemo that run a prepared full example that use all the functionality of the component